Эта страница не доступна на русском языке.

 The EBRD’s Public Information Policy (PIP) embodies the Bank’s commitment to enhance the transparency of its activities and promote good governance.
 This sixth review has been carried out as mandated by the Policy.

 The 2014 review was wide-ranging, including internal and external consultations, including extensive meetings with representatives of CSOs.

 The policy is founded on the following principles:

 The EBRD is guided by the underlying presumption that, whenever possible, information concerning the Bank’s operational and institutional activities will be made available to the public in the absence of a compelling reason for confidentiality.

 Openness helps to promote the Bank’s impact on transition in its countries of operations.
 In order to support the principle of transparency, the Bank seeks to provide accurate and timely information regarding its operational activities.
-Furthermore, by providing information to economic decision-makers the Bank also helps to improve the stability and efficiency of markets, and promotes adherence to internationally-recognised standards.

 Accountability and governance

 The EBRD is committed to reinforcing its accountability to shareholders, and to ensuring high standards of corporate governance.